Cold Weather Camping Gear

 - Bring a fleece or wool blanket to line the bottom of your sleeping bag.

 - A sleeping bag liner, a second fleece blanket, etc., can be used inside your bag to add additional warmth.
-Some to consider are these: Fleece Travel Bag can also double as a very warm weather bag and the Sea to Summit Sleeping Bag Liner; Sea to Summit makes several different thickness liners with varying warmth factors.
+Some to consider are these: Fleece Travel Bag can also double as a very warm weather bag and the Sea to Summit Sleeping Bag Liners; Sea to Summit makes several different thickness liners with varying warmth factors.

 - If you have a second sleeping bag, consider bringing it to layer over the first.
 You do not want to sweat, so opening, closing, or removing it may be necessary.